uppidy/uppidy-android-sdk/README.md

 The build requires [Maven](http://maven.apache.org/download.html) v3.0.4+ and the [Android SDK](http://developer.android.com/sdk/index.html)
 to be installed in your development environment.
-In addition you'll need to set the `ANDROID_HOME` environment variable to the location of your SDK:
+In addition you'll need to set the 'ANDROID_HOME' environment variable to the location of your SDK:

     export ANDROID_HOME=/opt/tools/android-sdk

 After satisfying those requirements, the build is pretty simple:

-* Run `mvn clean package` from the root directory to build the APK
+* Run 'mvn clean package' from the root directory to build the APK

 See [here](https://github.com/uppidy/uppidy-android-sdk/wiki/Building-From-Eclipse) for
 instructions on building from [Eclipse](http://eclipse.org).

 ## Acknowledgements

-This project is built on top of [Uppidy API 12.07](http://develop.uppidy.com/).
+This project is built on top of [Uppidy Web Services API 12.07](http://develop.uppidy.com/).

 It also uses many other open source libraries such as: